 - What is your Thesis?
 Consequently, when your research is concluded you will derive interpretations from it.
 These form new or more detailed concepts of the subject matter at hand.

 - What inferences, interpretations or conclusions are you deriving from your research?
 List them and explain them and their relevance.
 These should have consequences or implications.
 Tell your audience what you believe them to be.

 The Architecture Program at SPSU regards Thesis Research and the Theorem as an important phase of the Thesis process and a vital threshold in establishing whether the student has demonstrated the necessary critical thinking and design research skills necessary to proceed to the Thesis Studio.

 During the fall semester the student will present their Thesis Research in three formal reviews attended by their full Thesis Committee.
 Those reviews will be scheduled around the following key dates in the Academic Calendar for each semester:

 - Finals Week

-the student will not be allowed to continue to Thesis Studio and will have to repeat the Thesis Research component of the Thesis process.
+If the Thesis Committee determines that the student has not made sufficient progress the student will not be allowed to continue to Thesis Studio and will have to repeat the Thesis Research component of the Thesis process.

-by all Thesis Committee members and a grade of C or better in ARCH 4014.
+All Students registering for Thesis Studio must have an approved Theorem signed off by all Thesis Committee members and a grade of C or better in ARCH 4014.